Coal and Clean Energy

 Renewable energy will have a particular role to play in providing off grid electricity and in meeting peak demand.
 In countries where there is a significant coal resource, it is likely to be the preferred fuel for supplying base load electricity.
 In many cases this will be a matter of affordability and security.

 Efficiency in coal-fired power generation will play an important role in the future production of electricity.
 This is particularly the case with the potential for high efficiency power generation to reduce CO2 emissions.
 Improving efficiency levels increases the amount of energy that can be extracted from a single unit of coal.
 Increases in the efficiency of electricity generation are essential in tackling climate change.
 A single percentage point improvement in the efficiency of a conventional pulverised coal combustion plant results in a 2-3% reduction in CO2 emissions.
-Highly efficient modern supercritical and ultra-supercritical coal plants emit almost 40% less CO2 than subcritical plants.
+Highly efficient modern supercritical and ultra-supercritical coal plants emit up to 40% less CO2 than subcritical plants.

 Carbon capture and storage technology will be a key technology to reduce CO2 emissions, not only from coal, but also natural gas and industrial sources.
 Figures in the IEA's WEO 2011 report estimate the potential for CCS to contribute 22% of global CO2 mitigation through to 2035.
 Further analysis by the IEA in their Energy Technology Perspectives 2010 report also shows that climate change action will cost an additional US$4.7 trillion without CCS.